rgordonr/ets_instructions/README.md

 Lastly, we want to know broadly about the events that transpire throughout your day-to-day life.
 We collect these data from you using a time diary (also found on the main website).
 Each day of this study will have its own diary.
 To complete a diary for a certain day, you will first start by reporting what you were doing at midnight of this day, how long this activity lasted, and other details.
 You will continue reporting activities until you've reported on at least 24 hours.

-In this study, you have two central responsibilities.
+In this study you have two central responsibilities.
 You need to **(1) respond to the notifications asking how you are feeling** and **(2) periodically (ideally, each day) visit the main website** to provide additional data about your emotional experiences and daily activities.
 The main website will inform you of the data it currently needs from you.

 In what follows, I will explain the four different processes you will go through to report data in this study: